Site icon She Travels Australia

 Airbnb (All Sydney)

-You get way more for you dollar on airbnb.
+You get way more for your dollar on Airbnb, when booking budget accommodation in Sydney, Australia.
 Ensure you choose a central area or close to where you’ll be spending most days and nights, to avoid travelling too far at all hours and stay safe.

 Airbnb have deals from $30 and up per night for sunny, studio apartments close to the CBD or other lively locations such as Darlinghurst or Darling Harbour.